-The biggest issue is understanding how it works, and obtaining access to network and server information and account details to complete the transfers.
+The biggest issue with an FTP is understanding how it works.
+You’ll need to obtain access to network and server information, as well as the account details to complete the transfers.

 No Matter What Data Transfer System you Use- Encrypt Your Files!

 If you’re transferring files over a network, especially an unsecured network, it may be a good idea to encrypt your files before beginning the process.
-Encrypting files can secure your files’ contents by requiring a password for access.
+Encrypting files can secure the contents within by requiring a password for access.

-Transferring files from one location to another can always add to the potential of unauthorized access of files, so securing your data can protect you from unintentional data breaches and hackers.
+Transferring files from one location to another can always add to the potential of unauthorized access.
+Securing your data with encryption can protect you from unintentional data breaches and hackers.
 Make sure you have a secure password, limit the access of your data to employees you trust, and make sure to have a strong data security plan.